 1. Platform Selection

 There’s no shortage of social media channels that you can use to expand your reach.
-These platforms represent new opportunities to connect with your audience and even generate sales.
+These platforms represent new opportunities to connect with your audience and generate sales.

 While it may sound counterintuitive, it’s best to focus on only a few channels.
 Joining too many platforms can spread your marketing efforts thin.